Mr. Cooper mortgage review

 Our take on Mr. Cooper mortgage

 Mr. Cooper’s footprint is where it truly stands out.
 The lender offers its mortgage products in many US territories that other lenders of its size can’t or won’t reach.
 Other than that, Mr. Cooper’s offerings are fairly standard, with no specialty mortgage products.

 More importantly, Mr. Cooper has two government actions and a current Consumer Financial Protection Bureau (CFPB) investigation underway, which makes it hard to recommend the lender.

 CFPB investigating unauthorized withdrawals

 The Consumer Financial Protection Bureau (CFPB) issued a warning statement about Mr. Cooper on April 27, 2021.
 Recent complaints state that Mr. Cooper has been debiting borrowers’ bank accounts multiple times, resulting in duplicate payments, overdraft fees and other losses.

 While it’s still investigating these withdrawals, the CFPB states that it will attempt to resolve the situation quickly.
 If Mr. Cooper services your mortgage, monitor your bank accounts and report any duplicate payments to Mr. Cooper.
-Or submit complaints directly on the CFPB’s website.
+Or you can directly submit complaints to the CFPB’s website.

 Qualifying for a loan with Mr. Cooper depends on various factors, including your creditworthiness, your debt-to-income ratio and your home’s loan-to-value ratio.